Massachusetts State Police: Commercial Vehicle Enforcement Section (C.V.E.S.)

 Also called the "Truck Team," this unit has many duties and responsibilities.
 These duties include roadside inspection of commercial vehicles, insuring the safety of hazardous substances in transport, operating weigh stations, local commercial vehicle enforcement, investigating commercial vehicle crashes, investigations, and operating the regional commercial vehicle academy.

 Tactical Operations

 Air Wing Section

 The State Police Air Wing has provided the Commonwealth and its network of first responders with airborne support for over three decades.
-It has a fleet of five turbine helicopters and one fixed wing aircraft.
+It currently has a fleet of four turbine helicopters and one fixed wing aircraft.
 It is the largest and most comprehensive full-time public safety aviation unit in New England.
 Aircrews stand ready to respond from three strategically located Air Bases within the state 365 days a year.
 Currently, the unit consists of 21 pilots and tactical flight officers.

 Special Tactics and Operations

 The STOP team serves as the State Police SWAT squad.
 This unit was created in 1971 and responds to major incidents, hostage situations, dangerous search warrants, arrest warrants, and any other serious events.